 Soak Up Some Sun at Carson Beach

 Want to work on your tan or just enjoy the crisp, ocean air?
-Head down to Carson Beach for an afternoon!
+Head down to Carson Beach, one of the top places to visit in Boston for free!
 Not only does it afford great views of the Boston skyline, but the cool waters of the Atlantic make it a welcome reprieve on hot, summer days.
-Of course, there are plenty of other beaches around the city to check out if this one doesn’t strike your fancy.
+Of course, there are plenty of other beaches near Boston to check out if this one doesn’t strike your fancy.

 Although perhaps not technically in the city, you can’t beat these two nearby nature reservations when you need some fun or relaxation outdoors.
 Blue Hills is especially popular as it is located only minutes from downtown.
 If you’ve fallen short on finding free places to get a good view of the skyline, you won’t be disappointed atop Great Blue Hill.
 Even if you’re not hiking here during the warmer months, this natural sanctuary is also a popular spot for skiing.
 Middlesex Fells Reservation, located just 8 minutes north of downtown, is an outdoor enthusiast’s dream.
 This park is loaded with hiking trails, biking and fishing opportunities, kayaking and canoeing, and even sailing.

 With so many interesting and fun, free things to do in Boston, there’s no excuse to ever be bored here!
-What is your favorite freebie in the city?
+What is your favorite free thing to do in Boston?

 Read these next: